realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 This directory contains c++ project and files that are used to build the tightdb_c_cs.dll file for various platform configurations

-The tightdb_c_cs.dll file contains extern "C" methods, that call on into c++ tightdb
+The tightdb_c_cs.dll file contains extern "C" functions, that call on into c++ tightdb which it links in as a static library lib file

-The C# binding use the extern "c" methods in the DLL to access tightdb.
+The C# binding in turn, use the extern "c" functions in the DLL to access tightdb.

 This directory contains two solutions that links to the same sourcefiles : tightCSDLL2012.sln - used to build with visual studio 2012